-What to Do After You've Been Diagnosed With Depression
+What to Do After Your Doctor Diagnosed You With Depression

 Being diagnosed with depression at 20 years old was one of the most terrifying things to happen to me.